Attoric/MemGPT-Discord/README.md

 # Support

-If you need help with the bot or have any questions feel free to join the Attoric discord server: https://discord.gg/attoric For MemGPT support join the MemGPT discord server: https://discord.gg/wuQuyZ8dR6
+If you need help with the bot or have any questions feel free to join:
+- Attoric discord server for direct bot support: https://discord.gg/attoric
+- MemGPT support join the MemGPT discord server: https://discord.gg/wuQuyZ8dR6

 # Contributing